 Will there be Covid-19 testing?

 The ICA is not offering Covid-19 testing.
 The City of Boston partners with community health centers, hospitals, and pharmacies to increase access to Covid-19 testing for Boston residents.
-The City’s mobile testing sites make Covid-19 testing available to anyone, regardless of symptoms and insurance coverage.
+Boston Public Health Commission hosts free walk-in testing sites that are open to all.
+Testing is available regardless of insurance or immigration status.
 The state of Massachusetts has its own resource that includes Covid-19 testing locations outside of the City of Boston.
 Many school districts are also offering students with testing opportunities.
 For example, read more about testing available for students at Boston Public Schools.

 Will I be able to eat or drink anything during programs?

 We will provide individually wrapped snacks and water for teens.
 Teens may also choose to bring food and drinks with them.
-Food and drinks may be consumed indoors (in one of our educational spaces and/or on the first floor of the museum) with a minimum of 6 feet of distance between individuals.
-During periods of High Transmission, individuals may be asked not to consume food in Education Spaces.
+Food and drinks may be consumed indoors (in one of our educational spaces and/or on the first floor of the museum).

 What other measures are we taking to ensure clean and healthy educational spaces?